Underbarrow

 Underbarrow is a small village in Cumbria, England, located 3 mi west of Kendal.
 The village is in the Lake District National Park.
-It is in the civil parish of Underbarrow and Bradleyfield, in South Lakeland district, and has a parish council.
+It is in the civil parish of Underbarrow and Bradleyfield, in Westmorland and Furness district, and has a parish council.
 In the 2001 census Underbarrow and Bradleyfield had a population of 351, decreasing at the 2011 census to 330.

 Politics

 In 1974 under the Local Government Act 1972 Underbarrow became a part of the South Lakeland district whose administrative centre is Kendal.
+In 2023 the South Lakeland district was abolished and the town is now part of the Westmorland and Furness district.

 Underbarrow is part of the Westmorland and Lonsdale parliamentary constituency for which Tim Farron is the current MP representing the Liberal Democrats.